Nonconvex Matrix Factorization is Geodesically Convex: Global Landscape Analysis for Fixed-rank Matrix Optimization From a Riemannian Perspective: Local Landscape Analysis of When Satisfies Restricted Strict Convexity Property

 In this section we describe the landscape of \eqref{eq: quotient-factorization-objective} under a weaker assumption on $f$.
 In particular, we assume $f$ satisfies the following restricted strict convexity property. \begin{Definition} We say $f : \bbR^{p \times p} \to \bbR$ satisfies the ($r,2r$)-restricted strict convexity property if for any $\X, \G \in \bbR^{p \times p}$ with $\rank(\X) \leq r$ and $\rank(\G) \leq 2r$, the Euclidean Hessian of $f$ satisfies $ \nabla^2 f(\X)[\G, \G] > 0$. \nc \end{Definition}

 It is clear that if $f$ satisfies $(2r,4r)$-restricted \textit{strong} convexity and smoothness property (for some $\delta \in [0,1)$), then it satisfies $(r, 2r)$-restricted strict convexity property.
 Under this weaker assumption on $f$, we prove the following local geometric landscape results for $h([\Y])$. \nc \begin{Theorem}(Local Landscape of $h([\Y])$) Suppose $f$ satisfies the $(r,2r)$-restricted strict convexity property.
-Consider $\widehat{\Y} \in \bbR^{p \times r}$ such that $\widehat{\Y} \widehat{\Y}^\top$ is a local minimizer of $\min_{\X \in \bbS^{p \times p}\succcurlyeq 0, \rank(\X) \leq 2r } f(\X)$ with rank $r$.
+Consider $\widehat{\Y} \in \bbR^{p \times r}$ such that $\widehat{\Y} \widehat{\Y}^\top$ is a local minimizer of $\min_{ \bbS^{p \times p} \ni \X \succcurlyeq 0, \rank(\X) \leq 2r } f(\X)$ with rank $r$.
 Then there exists a neighborhood around $[\widehat{\Y}]$ on which $h([\Y])$ is geodesically convex. \end{Theorem}

-We note that compared to the results in Section \ref{sec: landscape-analysis-f-well-conditioned}, the landscape analysis in Theorem \ref{th: local-landscape-f-convex} is local and it is challenging to work out the explicit local geodesic convexity radius in this setting.
+We note that, compared to the results in Section \ref{sec: landscape-analysis-f-well-conditioned}, the landscape analysis in Theorem \ref{th: local-landscape-f-convex} is local and it is challenging to work out the explicit local geodesic convexity radius in this setting. {Also, we highlight that the optimality condition for $\widehat{\Y} \widehat{\Y}^\top$ stated in Theorem \ref{th: local-landscape-f-convex} is slightly stronger than the local optimality condition in \eqref{eq: original-formulation}. }